• Skip to primary navigation

 Macaron Fillings

 This is truly where the flavor's at in a French macaron.
 And the opportunities are endless.
 Macaron fillings don't need to be homemade.
 Especially if you're a beginner.
-But to recreate the scrumptious macarons of French pâtisserie fame, whip up fresh fruit curds, jams, custards, ganache, and classic buttercreams from scratch.
+But to recreate the scrumptious macarons of French pâtisserie fame, whip up fresh fruit curds, jams, custards, ganache, and classic French buttercreams from scratch.

 • Lemon Curd